Flores, Indonesia: Hours from Anywhere

-Sunrise at the tri-colored volcanic lakes at of Mt.
+Sunrise at the tri-colored volcanic lakes of Mt.
 Kelimutu.
-Three cratered lakes which offer a fantastical view as the lakes change color sporadically – from inky black to olive green, bright turquoise and deep red.
+Three cratered lakes offer a fantastic view as the lakes change color sporadically – from inky black to olive green, bright turquoise, and deep red.
 The lakes are a strange and spectacular sight, well worth the rocky, 30-minute truck drive from Moni.

 Depending on where you stay on Flores, Kelimutu can be quite the trek.
 It is located on the complete opposite side to Labuan Bajo, the main tourist hub, and is an eleven-hour bus journey between the two, however flying is also an option.

 Alternatively, you can visit the Cunca Wulang waterfalls with glorious swimming spots and small cliff jumps.
 It is a wonderful walk through the jungle with a local guide which begins about 35km out of Labuan Bajo.
 It is easy enough to find by following the road to Ruteng until you see the signs for the waterfall.

 Despite learning the walking route beforehand, it is more than likely that you will be pressured into locals for being accompanied by a local guide – for a small fee of course.